 Light Adjustable Lens

-Despite numerous advances in modern cataract surgery technologies, it can be difficult to predict which intraocular lens (IOL) is best to help you achieve near-perfect vision.
-Luckily, there is a new technology available that can help, and Anh Nguyen Ophthalmology is the first cataract surgery provider in Northern Virginia to offer it.
+Despite the numerous advances in cataract surgery technologies, it can be difficult to predict which intraocular lens (IOL) would best help you achieve your optimal vision after surgery without glasses.
+Luckily, there is a new technology that can help, and Anh Nguyen Ophthalmology is the first cataract surgery provider in Northern Virginia to offer it.

 The LAL is made from a material that is sensitive to UV light.
-This means that the shape and focus can be changed in the office using UV light from a special machine, the Light Delivery Device system.
-Light adjustable lenses can be fine-tuned to match the prescription you selected during your eye exam over the course of several light treatments that begin once your vision has settled after surgery.
+This means that the shape and focus of the LAL can be changed in the office using UV light from a special machine called the Light Delivery Device (LDD).
+This machine fine-tunes the prescription in your lens over the course of several light treatments that begin once your vision has settled after surgery.

 After your LAL is implanted, you will need to take some precautions.
 Because the lens material is specifically designed to be sensitive to UV light, you will need to wear special UV protective glasses to stop ambient sources of UV light (like sunlight) from affecting your lens.
 You will need to wear these glasses until your final light treatment.
 Once your lens is locked in, the UV glasses will no longer be needed.

 Using the LAL has no medical risks apart from those that come with any other cataract surgery.
 Not everyone is eligible to use the LAL, so we will need to determine if it is right for you during your exam.
 No surgeon can guarantee that a patient will not need glasses after surgery, and unless you choose blended vision you will likely need glasses for some tasks.
 Because the LAL is a premium lens, insurance companies do not classify it as “medically necessary” so they will not pay for the additional cost of choosing the LAL.
 This means that the cost of the lens will be paid out-of-pocket.